-As we start to enjoy the warmer weather, it is important cat and dog owners understand which plants might be harmful to your pet.
+As we start to enjoy the warmer weather, it is important that cat and dog owners understand which plants might be harmful to your pet.

 The importance of diet